ciaranodonnell/ciaranodonnell.github.io/_posts/2023-06-20-what-to-learn-to-be-a-distributed-systems-engineer.markdown

 What if I load a user from a database to my UI, then someone else loads the user, changes it and saves it, then I try to change it and save it.
 How should this be handled?
 In fact, how should it be detected even?

 The failure questions all become more complicated when there are multiple people editing records.
 The detection and handling of failure become more complicated.
-How to queue up instructions,
+How to queue up writes, how to know when it is safe to read the database.